DarshanAkolavi/M2-EmbSys/Embeded_Project_M2/1_Requirements/README.md

 ##
  * The solar energy can be reused as it is non-renewable resource.
- * This also saves money as there is no need to pay for energy used (excluding the initial setup cost)
+ * This also saves money as there is no need to pay for energy used (excluding the initial setup cost).
  * Helps in maximizing the solar energy absorption by continuously tracking the sun.
  * Solar trackers generate additional electricity in roughly an equivalent quantity of area required for fixed-tilt systems, creating them ideal for optimizing land usage.
  * Advancements in technology and responsibility in natural philosophy and mechanics have drastically reduced long-run maintenance issues for pursuit systems.